 The Meinl Percussion Foot Tambourine features a similar, simple design to the LP foot tambourine.
 It features four pairs of jingles that offer bright sounds.

-It’s a lightweight, simple to use and affordable kick tambourine that easily attaches to your shoe to allow you to add percussive flavour to any acoustic performance.
+It’s a lightweight, easy to use and affordable kick tambourine that easily attaches to your shoe to allow you to add percussive flavor to any acoustic performance.

 Cajon players, guitar players and vocalists will find this foot tambourine really helpful and it will add some rhythm to your music.